-As your dog is going through her heat cycle, she may have a white discharge from her vulva that gives your dog a powdery look.
-There are a few reasons this might happen, but it’s important to know why it’s happening in the first place.
+As your dog is going through a heat cycle, she may have a white discharge from her vulva.
+White discharge from female dogs in heat has a few reasons this might happen.
+But it’s important to know why it’s happening in the first place.

 What Is a Female Dog in Heat?

 A female dog in heat is a female dog that is cycling or releasing an egg from her ovaries.
-This can happen any time during the year, but it’s most common between December and April and before July or August.
+It may happen any time during the year, but the most common is between December and April and before July or August.

 How Does Heat Affect Dogs?

-Dogs are able to withstand a lot more heat than humans, but when the weather is hot and their fur is absorbing the sun’s rays, they can get dehydrated.
+Dogs can withstand a lot more heat than humans when White discharge from female dogs in heat.
+But when the weather is hot and their fur is absorbing the sun’s rays, they can get dehydrated.
 Dehydration makes dogs susceptible to all sorts of illnesses, including heatstroke.

 When a dog gets dehydrated, its body starts to break down muscle tissue.
 This is because dehydration causes the body to lose fluids and electrolytes (components of salt) in large quantities.
 The combination of these factors causes a dog’s muscles to weaken and they can collapse from exhaustion.